jorgego11/aiopslabs/docs/integration.md

 * Change the state of the `Default story creation policy for all alerts` policy from Disabled to Enabled by clicking on the State slider.
 We need to enable this policy so we can see stories being created later in the Inference section of the Lab.

 * This Policy will basically create a new Story for every new Alert regardless of the severity of the Alert.

-Click on the policy name to see the policy details on the right of the page.
+Click on the policy name to see the policy details on the right side of the page.

 * Click on the `Journal` tab to see the updates done so far to this policy.